jxh01753/jxh01753.github.io/anki.md

 ### Daily Limits
 ___New Cards/Day:___

 	For Chinese, I personally only like to learn 10-15 new characters a day.
 For Korean, I tried to learn 20 words a day.
 You can set this to what you are comfortable with. __Recommended: 15__.

-__Maximum Reviews Per Day:__ Many users recommend setting this to 9999.
-The minimum you should set this to is **10 times** the amount of new cards.
+__Maximum Reviews Per Day:__

+	Many users recommend setting this to 9999.
+The minimum you should set this to is **10 times** the amount you have set new cards/day.
 You may find if you miss a few days or a week or so of Anki that the review count piles up and you may be put off doing your reviews. **DO NOT RESET THE DECK**.
 Instead, reduce the amount of reviews down to 10 times the amount of new cards. **Recommended: 9999**.

 Follow the rest of the settings in the next picture -